Who can attend Camp Pawsome?

 Do you provide lunch?

-We ask that our campers bring a lunch.
-We provide two snacks per day and water.
+No. Campers should bring lunch to camp.
+We will provide two snacks per day and water.

 What should we bring?

 Campers should bring their lunches, a water bottle, a jacket, and wear closed-toed shoes and pants.

 How much time should I expect my child to spend with the animals at the shelter?

 Our campers should expect to spend approximately 2 hours per day with our shelter animals.
 We have found this to be ideal for the well-being of our shelter pets.
 In addition, we will also have our HHS Mascot animals to visit with the campers throughout the day.

 Do you offer scholarships or financial aid to attend camp?